Jefferson County is named for Thomas Jefferson, who was President of the United States from 1801 to 1809.

 Oskaloosa 1855 – present

 Architect: Kiene and Bradley and Associates

 Contractor: J A Lundgren & Sons

 Description: The building faces south and is a two story red colored brick and concrete structure.
-The building is located on spacious landscaped grounds in the center of Oskaloosa.
+The rectangular shaped building is located on the spacious landscaped grounds of the Courthouse Square in the center of Oskaloosa.
 The south front has a central entrance on the first story with glass panels and small over hanging canopy.
 Six blue vertical pillars run along the building.
 A horizontal concrete band divides the first and second stories.
 The second story northwest corner of the building has a large, faceless clock.
 The roof line is flat.
 The building houses the County District Court of the 2nd Judicial District.
 The building was remodeled in 1988.
-The architect was Ossmann & Associates and the contractor was Tefft & Donaldson Contractors.
+The architect was Ossmann & Associates of Topeka and the contractor was Tefft & Donaldson Contractors.

 Photos taken 2010